-

 Search Commands

-Search wildcards are special characters that can be used in a search query.
-They are useful for finding results that match a specific pattern or for dealing with spelling variations or incomplete information.
+Search commands are special characters that can be used in a KanBo Search query.
+They are useful for finding results that match a particular pattern, or for dealing with spelling variations or incomplete information.

-Unlike the usual search, capitalization matters when you use search wildcards operators.
+Unlike the usual search, capitalization matters when you use search wildcard operators.

 ?